dmbates/Wordlegames.jl/README.md

 But the real reason for this choice is that it is surprisingly difficult to get a consistent-width black or gray square symbol in many fonts.)

 There are only 18 of the 2315 possible targets that would have given this score.
-Of these 18 targets the guess that will do the best job of spreading out the distribution of scores is `"shrew"`.
+Of these 18 targets the guess that will do the best job of spreading out the distribution of scores is `"sheer"`.
-The actual score for this guess is `🟩🟫🟨🟩🟫`, meaning that the `s` and `e` are in the correct positions, the `r` is in the target but not in the third position, and neither `h` nor `w` are in the target.
+The actual score for this guess is `🟩🟫🟫🟩🟩`, meaning that the `s`, the second `e` and the `r` are in the correct positions, the `h` is not in the target and there isn't a second `e`.

+(When a character is repeated in a guess, "correct position" takes precedence over "in the target" if there is only one instance of the character in the target.
+If none of the guesses are in the correct position then the first one takes precedence.)

-The size of the target pool is reduced to 5, which is larger than the expected size of 2.67, and the game continues with other guesses and other scores until the target, `"super"` is matched.
+The size of the target pool is reduced to 4, which is larger than the expected size of 2.33, and the game continues with other guesses and other scores until the target, `"super"` is matched.

 If no target is specified in a call to `showgame!` or `playgame!` one is chosen at random from the set of possible targets.